 However, the bankruptcy process can only work if the debtor is honest, because much of the process depends on the debtor's disclosure of financial information — his income, expenses, and assets.
 Furthermore, bankruptcy should not be permitted to be used as a means for the debtor to get money without intending to repay it, for if it did, it would greatly restrict the availability of credit.
 It would become a legal form of theft.

 Hence, bankruptcy depends heavily on the debtor's good faith.
-In bankruptcy, good faith is the debtor's honest intention of using the bankruptcy process to get a fresh start from oppressive debts which were incurred either because of circumstances beyond his control, such as medical debts, the loss of employment, or decreased business, or because the debtor did not manage his finances well.
+In bankruptcy, good faith is the debtor's honest intention of using the bankruptcy process to get a fresh start from oppressive debts incurred either because of circumstances beyond his control, such as medical debts, the loss of employment, or decreased business, or because the debtor did not manage his finances well.
 In other words, the debtor did not borrow any money that he did not intend to repay.